 Use these savvy steps to reduce banking fees for your business.

-Banking fees may seem like an unavoidable cost of running your business.
-However, with a bit of planning and a few smart moves, you may be able to minimize them.
+With costs rising across the board, every business expense deserves a closer look, including banking fees.
+While fees may seem like an unavoidable cost of running your business, a bit of planning can go a long way toward minimizing them.
 Use these eight tips to learn more about fees, choose the products that may be right for you, and understand strategies that can potentially help reduce the banking fees your business pays.

 1. Get familiar with fees.